LangChainBook/LangChainBegginer/README.md

-# LangChain and RAG for Beginners
+# LangChain for RAG Beginners: Build Your First Powerful AI GPT Agent

 This repository contains the code examples for the book "LangChain for RAG Beginners: Build Your First Powerful AI GPT Agent" by Karel Hernandez Rodriguez.